bigskysoftware/_hyperscript/www/docs.md

   log the name of x                   -- access the name property using an of expression
   ~~~

-Note that this flips the order of the property and the element that the property is on.
+The `of` operator flips the order of the property & the element that the property is on, which can sometimes
+clarify your code.

-Which of the options above you choose for property access is up to you.
+Which of these options you choose for property access is up to you.
 We recommend the possessive form in
-most cases as being the most "hyperscripty", with the `of` form being chosen when it helps clarify some code.
+most cases as being the most "hyperscripty", with the `of` form being chosen when it helps clarify some code by
+putting the final property at the front of the expression.

+##### <a name="flat-mapping"></a> [Flat Mapping](#flat-mapping)

-Another thing to know about property access in hyperscript is that it is an implicit flatmap, when applied to
+Inspired by [jQuery](https://jquery.org), another feature of property access in hyperscript is that, when a property is access on an
-collections of values:
+Array-like object, it will [flat-map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap)
+the results to a single, linear array of that property applied to all values within the array.

   ~~~ hyperscript
   set allDivs to <div/>                      -- get all divs